remix-run/remix/docs/api/remix.md

 - Whether JavaScript is on the page or not, your data interactions created with `<Form>` and `action` will work.
 - After a `<Form>` submit, all of the loaders on the page will be reloaded.
 This ensures that any updates to your data on the server are reflected with fresh fetches from your loaders.
-- You can build "optimistic UI" and pending indicators with `usePendingFormSubmit`
+- You can build "optimistic UI" and pending indicators with `useTransition`
 - `<Form>` automatically serializes your form's values (identically to the browser when not using JavaScript)

 ```js